Meet Molly Condon Wells

 Posted on Monday, February 26th, 2024 at 5:12 pm

 Molly Condon Wells is the first female partner at Wallace Miller.
-In addition to being court-appointed to leadership in two multidistrict litigations in 2023, Molly works on mass tort cases, the BCBS class action, and represents plaintiffs in sexual abuse cases.
+In addition to being court-appointed to leadership in two multidistrict litigations in 2023, Molly works on mass tort cases and the BCBS class action and represents plaintiffs in sexual abuse cases.

 What do you find to be the most rewarding element of practicing law?